NeshOfficial/ai25-python/README.md

 ```

 This applies to all resources.
 You would now need to create a client instance and use it to call the resource method.
+f you want to quickly get a glance how to use the AI21 Python SDK and jump straight to business, you can check out the examples.
+Take a look at our models and see them in action!
+Several examples and demonstrations have been put together to show our models' functionality and capabilities.
+f you want to quickly get a glance how to use the AI21 Python SDK and jump straight to business, you can check out the examples.
+Take a look at our models and see them in action!
+Several examples and demonstrations have been put together to show our models' functionality and capabilities.
+f you want to quickly get a glance how to use the AI21 Python SDK and jump straight to business, you can check out the examples.
+Take a look at our models and see them in action!
+Several examples and demonstrations have been put together to show our models' functionality and capabilities.
+f you want to quickly get a glance how to use the AI21 Python SDK and jump straight to business, you can check out the examples.
+Take a look at our models and see them in action!
+Several examples and demonstrations have been put together to show our models' functionality and capabilities.
+f you want to quickly get a glance how to use the AI21 Python SDK and jump straight to business, you can check out the examples.
+Take a look at our models and see them in action!
+Several examples and demonstrations have been put together to show our models' functionality and capabilities.
+f you want to quickly get a glance how to use the AI21 Python SDK and jump straight to business, you can check out the examples.
+Take a look at our models and see them in action!
+Several examples and demonstrations have been put together to show our models' functionality and capabilities.

 ### Tokenization and Token counting before/after